LYuuss/Sexism-Detection-English-Texts/README.md

-# Sexism Detection in English Texts
+# Sexism Detection in English Texts with Naïve Bayes and Linguistic Feature Analysis

 This project aims to build a **text classification model** that predicts whether an English text is **sexist** or **non-sexist**.